How to Magnetize a Magnet?

-So how to magnetize a permanent magnetic material?
-The basic principle is using a coil, i.e. an electromagnet, to generate a magnetic field.
-The generated magnetic field increases as the charging current increases, it drives micro magnetic domains of a permanent magnetic material rotate to the magnetization direction.
-When all the micro magnetic domains aligned along the same direction, the permanent magnetic material is magnetized to the saturation state.
+The basic way to magnetize a magnet is using a coil, i.e. an electromagnet, to generate a magnetic field.
+The generated magnetic field increases as the charging current increases, it drives micro magnetic domains of a magnet rotate to the magnetization direction.
+When all the micro magnetic domains aligned along the same direction, the magnet is magnetized to the saturation state.

-As the above magnetizing process has been acknowledged in view of micro magnetic domains, it is easy to understand the opposite process if the permanent magnetic material needs to be demagnetized.
-Just alternate the charging current direction through the coil to generate a reverse magnetic field.
-The reverse magnetic field or demagnetizing field increases as the charging current increases, and again more and more micro magnetic domains rotate to the demagnetization direction.
-When the reverse magnetic field reaches the intrinsic coercivity (Hcj) point, the permanent magnetic material is thoroughly demagnetized.
+Demagnetizing a magnet is the opposite process of magnetizing a magnet as described above.
+Just alternative the charging current direction through the coil to generate a reverse magnetic field.
+The reverse magnetic field or demagnetizing field increases as the charging current increases, more and more micro magnetic domains rotate to the demagnetization direction.
+When the reverse magnetic field reaches the intrinsic coercivity Hcj point, the magnet is thoroughly demagnetized.

-Besides the former field demagnetization, there is another way to demagnetize a permanent magnetic material by increasing temperature which is called thermal demagnetization.
+Besides the reverse magnetic field demagnetization method, there is another way to demagnetize a magnet by increasing temperature which is called thermal demagnetization.
 In the latter way, the aligned micro magnetic domains become unstable as the temperature increases.
-When the temperature excesses its Curie temperature (Tc), the whole micro magnetic domains turn to a random orientation state so that the macro magnetic moment is zero, in other words, the permanent magnetic material is thoroughly demagnetized.
+When the temperature excesses a magnet’s Curie temperature Tc, the whole micro magnetic domains turn to a random orientation state so that the macro magnetic moment is zero.
+In other words, the magnet is thoroughly demagnetized.